 Q: Can I have a service with an empty password?
 A: Yes.
-You can create an empty password, to do so, set PSWD::0.

-Q: Can I migrate my password file from one system to another?
+With PSWD::0 Q: Can I migrate my password file from one system to another?

 A: The password file in \$HOME/.pasfile.csv.gpg contains all saved passwords, that file can be moved from one home directory to another.